·Updated June 26, 2026·churn rate / customer retention / repeat rate / LTV / ecommerce metrics

 Q. For ecommerce, how many months without a purchase should count as "churned"?

 It varies by product.
-For short-cycle goods like daily necessities or consumables, 2–3 months; for apparel or hobby-driven products, half a year — use your own average repurchase interval as the yardstick.
+For short-cycle goods like daily necessities or consumables, 2–3 months; for apparel or hobby-driven products, half a year — use your own average repurchase interval as the benchmark.
 A practical approach is to roughly decide "twice the usual purchase interval means at-risk," then adjust as you run it.

 Q. Between churn rate and CAC (customer acquisition cost), which should I prioritize?